VanilleMarille/petstore/README.md

 External libraries used: com.jayway.jsonpath.JsonPath

+Class for calling REST requests is stored under src/main/java/REST

-Implementation of the petstore are stored under src/main/java/petstore
+The implementation of the petstore is stored under src/main/java/petstore

-Implementation of the testcases are stored under src/test/java
+The implementations of the testcases are stored under src/test/java

 ## Testcases